jsade/atlas-markdown/README.md

 </div>

-⭐ **A robust command-line tool for transforming [Atlassian online product documentation](https://support.atlassian.com) into a clean, organized Markdown site on your local filesystem.**
+⭐ A robust command-line tool for transforming [Atlassian online product documentation](https://support.atlassian.com) into a clean, organized Markdown site on your local filesystem.

 Built specifically for use with [Obsidian](https://obsidian.md/), though any markdown viewer will work.

 ## Features

-- 🚀 **Autonomous Operation** - Set it and forget it.
+- **Autonomous Operation** - Set it and forget it.
 The script handles everything from discovery to final output
-- 🔄 **Resume Capability** - Interrupt anytime and continue where you left off
+- **Resume Capability** - Interrupt anytime and continue where you left off
-- 📸 **Image Handling** - Downloads all images and updates references automatically
+- **Image Handling** - Downloads all images and updates references automatically
-- 🎯 **Accurate Content Extraction** - Handles React SPAs and dynamic content with Playwright
+- **Accurate Content Extraction** - Handles React SPAs and dynamic content with Playwright
-- 📝 **Clean Markdown** - Converts HTML to linted and well-formatted Markdown
+- **Clean Markdown** - Converts HTML to linted and well-formatted Markdown
-- 🛡️ **Managed Safeguards** - Rate limiting, circuit breakers, and configurable constraints
+- **Managed Safeguards** - Rate limiting, circuit breakers, and configurable constraints
-- 🏷️ **Auto-Tagging** - Automatically generates contextual tags using semantic content analysis for better organization in Obsidian
+- **Auto-Tagging** - Automatically generates contextual tags using semantic content analysis for better organization in Obsidian

 ## Requirements